Amsterdam & The Dutch Bulbfields

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Day 2A wonderful day awaits you today.
-After breakfast at your hotel, you'll board the coach to begin the scenic journey to the gardens at Keukenhof.
+After breakfast at your hotel, you'll board the coach to begin the journey to the gardens at Keukenhof.
 Here some seven million flowers carpet the ground in a breath-taking horticultural display that attracts visitors from around the world each year.
 Wander the pathways that meander through this floral paradise, perhaps stopping in one of the gardens’ restaurants and cafes for lunch.
 You can even take an optional canal boat ride (payable locally) along the waterways that thread their way through the stunning gardens before returning to your hotel for dinner this evening.

 Day 3The delightful villages of Holland's windmill-dotted landscape and the reclaimed Zuider Zee form the background to this morning’s touring.
 Stroll the pretty streets of the historic fishing village of Volendam – once trodden by the likes of Picasso and Renoir – and catch a glimpse of Dutch life through the ages in its preserved traditional houses.
 You’ll also enjoy behind the scenes insights into two of Holland’s most traditional crafts as we head to Zaandam and its famous windmills to watch a wooden shoemaking demonstration at Zaanse Schans in Zaandam, and visit the famous cheese-producing town of Edam.
-Late this afternoon you’ll return to Amsterdam for another chance to explore the fascinating Dutch capital.
-Why not visit one of the city's museums and galleries?
-The Van Gogh Museum and the vast Rijksmuseum, which houses the works of Old Masters, including Rembrandt’s astonishing The Night Watch, are well worth a visit.
-Alternatively, wander around the colourful stalls of the flower market or simply spend your last evening enjoying dinner in one of the many inviting restaurants this wonderful city has to offer.
-We'll return to the hotel late in the evening.
+Later this afternoon you’ll return to your hotel to relax, freshen up and have dinner in the surrounding area.